openstack-archive/instack-undercloud/README-source.md

          # verify you are in the libvirtd group
          id | grep libvirtd
-         # if not, start a new shell to pick it up
+         # if not, start a new shell to pick it up, then re-run all of this step
          sudo su - stack

 1. Create the virtual environment.